sh1boot/sh1boot.github.io/_posts/2024-01-13-hash-map-reduction-operations.md

 Yikes.

+To be fair, no matter how naive or lazy an algorithm seems, it probably has cases where it excels.
+Here, if you're making a table of ints distributed uniformly over an unspecified range without many gaps it may be almost the best thing (just optimise the mod), but that's olmost a vector.

 Obivously I, having my blog almost entirely dedicated to the subject, believe that the proper way to map a uniformly distributed random bit pattern (as a hash should be) into a fixed integer range is with a single multiply.
 Not a